kaiosilveira/nodejs-circuit-breaker/README.md

 Remaining things to implement:

-- Endpoints for directly tripping the circuit breaker
 - Improve logging
 - Differ circuit breaker failures from normal failures
 - fallback to last cached result in case the transaction-history-service is down